-Fade haircuts can clean up any cut and keep you looking good because they grow out so nicely.
-But after a while of getting the same cut you may want to know how to fade hair in a new way.
-You know, something that keeps your signature look but changes things up a bit.
-We get that.
-Although fade haircuts, in general, are cut the same way, you can alter them to change your look.
-Read on to learn how to fade hair in six new ways.
+Fade haircuts are and will always be a classic men’s look, as they’re not only trendy, they also boast of a good, clean grow out.
+But after a while of getting the same cut you may want to know how to fade hair in a new way—something that keeps your signature look, but changes things up a bit to refresh it season after season.
+Although fade haircuts, in general, are cut the same way, you can still play with a few details to change your look.
+Read on to learn how to fade hair in six new ways:

 How To Fade Hair: 6 Different Styles

 A fade haircut is usually pretty seamless.
 The top section of the hair flows right down to the fade and into nothing.
 You can change that look by getting an undercut fade.
 This cut first gives you an undercut, then fades the edges.
 This will make any undercut easier to grow out, and it looks much edgier than the standard fade.
 Style your fade undercut with a short mohawk by using AXE Messy Look: Matte Gel.

 Keeping your fade a little longer lets your naturally tousled texture come through.
 A super short fade can look more professional and clean cut, but a tousled fade will always look effortless.
 Ask your barber for a long fade and a tousled crop on top.
 With this cut you can mess it up or slick it back depending on your look.

 A short fade is pretty standard.
 As much as we love the classics, they can get a little stale over time.
 Add a little intrigue to your short fade by adding in clippings.
 An extra defined line gives this cut an extra sharp look.
 Add more or less clippings to change up this cut.